d-led/fret-flashcards/README.md

 ## Quick start

+- run `npm i && npm build`
-- Open `src/static/index.html` in a browser for a quick run.
+- Open `src/dist/index.html` in a browser for a quick run.
-- Or serve the repo root with a simple static server:
+- Or serve the dist folder with a simple static server:
-  - Python 3: `python -m http.server 8000` then open `http://localhost:8000/src/static/index.html`
+  - Python 3: `python3 -m http.server 8000 -d dist` then open `http://localhost:8000`
-  - Node: `npx http-server .` then open the corresponding URL.
+  - Node: `npx http-server ./dist` then open the corresponding URL. (`npm run serve`)

 ## Inspiration